John Wilmer Browning Barr: Career

+Later life and death

 Barr retired from the military in 1973, and became the registrar of the Medical Council of Canada, a position he held until 1981.
 He also held the honorary position of Colonel Commandant of Royal Canadian Medical Service (RCMS) from 1976 to 1998.
 It was during this appointed that he forged a friendship with Her Majesty, Queen Elizabeth, the Queen Mother.

 Along with publishing his autobiography From Barnyard to Battlefield and Beyond: The Story of a Military Medical Officer, he also published a biography on his wife entitled Marion's Life.

 Barr established two bursaries at his alma mater, one of which was in his wife's honour – the Marion Sarah Barr Memorial Bursary.
 Barr set this bursary up in 1993 and is to be "awarded on the basis of financial need to a student in the final year of the Bachelor of Nursing Science program.
 The candidate will be a caring individual who puts the needs of the patient first", and the other was in honour of The Queen Mother– the Queen Elizabeth, The Queen Mother Award – which was awarded to "students entering the first year of the Bachelor of Nursing Science program…on the basis of financial need and academic achievement, as well as either employment as nursing assistants or proven involvement in extracurricular activities such as volunteer work for humanitarian causes."

 Major-General Barr died 25 April 2007 at the age of 90.